Leisure Capital Management Sells 2,210 Shares of Pfizer Inc. (NYSE:PFE)

-Leisure Capital Management decreased its stake in Pfizer Inc. (NYSE:PFE – Free Report) by 13.7% during the 2nd quarter, HoldingsChannel reports.
-The fund owned 13,966 shares of the biopharmaceutical company’s stock after selling 2,210 shares during the period.
-Leisure Capital Management’s holdings in Pfizer were worth $512,000 as of its most recent filing with the Securities and Exchange Commission.
+Leisure Capital Management trimmed its holdings in Pfizer Inc. (NYSE:PFE – Free Report) by 13.7% in the second quarter, HoldingsChannel.com reports.
+The institutional investor owned 13,966 shares of the biopharmaceutical company’s stock after selling 2,210 shares during the quarter.
+Leisure Capital Management’s holdings in Pfizer were worth $512,000 at the end of the most recent reporting period.

-Other hedge funds and other institutional investors have also modified their holdings of the company.
-25 LLC acquired a new stake in shares of Pfizer in the first quarter worth $25,000.
-Worth Asset Management LLC acquired a new stake in Pfizer during the first quarter worth $29,000.
-Macroview Investment Management LLC boosted its stake in Pfizer by 70.0% during the first quarter.
-Macroview Investment Management LLC now owns 962 shares of the biopharmaceutical company’s stock worth $39,000 after buying an additional 396 shares in the last quarter.
-GeoWealth Management LLC acquired a new stake in Pfizer during the first quarter worth $49,000.
-Finally, Sanctuary Wealth Management L.L.C. acquired a new stake in Pfizer during the fourth quarter worth $50,000.
-Institutional investors and hedge funds own 68.05% of the company’s stock.
+Other institutional investors have also made changes to their positions in the company.
+25 LLC bought a new position in shares of Pfizer in the first quarter valued at about $25,000.
+Worth Asset Management LLC bought a new stake in Pfizer during the 1st quarter worth about $29,000.
+Macroview Investment Management LLC raised its holdings in Pfizer by 70.0% during the 1st quarter.
+Macroview Investment Management LLC now owns 962 shares of the biopharmaceutical company’s stock worth $39,000 after purchasing an additional 396 shares during the last quarter.
+GeoWealth Management LLC bought a new stake in Pfizer during the 1st quarter worth about $49,000.
+Finally, Sanctuary Wealth Management L.L.C. bought a new stake in Pfizer during the 4th quarter worth about $50,000.
+68.05% of the stock is owned by institutional investors.

-The business also recently declared a quarterly dividend, which will be paid on Monday, December 4th.
-Stockholders of record on Friday, November 10th will be paid a $0.41 dividend.
-The ex-dividend date is Thursday, November 9th.
-This represents a $1.64 dividend on an annualized basis and a dividend yield of 5.11%.
+The firm also recently declared a quarterly dividend, which will be paid on Monday, December 4th.
+Investors of record on Friday, November 10th will be paid a $0.41 dividend.
+This represents a $1.64 dividend on an annualized basis and a yield of 5.11%.
+The ex-dividend date of this dividend is Thursday, November 9th.
 Pfizer’s dividend payout ratio (DPR) is presently 43.62%.

-Several brokerages have recently commented on PFE.
-Credit Suisse Group downgraded shares of Pfizer from an “outperform” rating to a “neutral” rating and reduced their target price for the company from $47.00 to $40.00 in a research note on Thursday, June 29th.
-Barclays reduced their target price on shares of Pfizer from $38.00 to $35.00 in a research note on Monday, October 2nd.
-Jefferies Financial Group reduced their target price on shares of Pfizer from $40.00 to $38.00 in a research note on Wednesday, August 2nd.
-Truist Financial restated a “buy” rating and issued a $62.00 target price on shares of Pfizer in a research note on Wednesday, September 13th.
-Finally, JPMorgan Chase & Co. reduced their target price on shares of Pfizer from $39.00 to $36.00 and set a “neutral” rating on the stock in a research note on Friday, October 6th.
-Twelve investment analysts have rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat.com, Pfizer presently has a consensus rating of “Hold” and a consensus target price of $45.88.
+Several brokerages have weighed in on PFE.
+Cantor Fitzgerald reissued an “overweight” rating and set a $75.00 price objective on shares of Pfizer in a report on Monday, October 2nd.
+StockNews.com began coverage on Pfizer in a report on Thursday, October 5th.
+They set a “hold” rating for the company.
+Truist Financial reissued a “buy” rating and set a $62.00 price objective on shares of Pfizer in a report on Wednesday, September 13th.
+Jefferies Financial Group dropped their price objective on Pfizer from $40.00 to $38.00 in a report on Wednesday, August 2nd.
+Finally, HSBC initiated coverage on Pfizer in a research note on Friday, July 14th.
+They issued a “buy” rating and a $50.00 price target for the company.
+Twelve research analysts have rated the stock with a hold rating and five have assigned a buy rating to the stock.
+According to MarketBeat.com, the stock has a consensus rating of “Hold” and a consensus target price of $45.88.

 Pfizer Inc discovers, develops, manufactures, markets, distributes, and sells biopharmaceutical products worldwide.
 It offers medicines and vaccines in various therapeutic areas, including cardiovascular metabolic, migraine, and women's health under the Eliquis, Nurtec ODT/Vydura, and the Premarin family brands; infectious diseases with unmet medical needs under the Prevnar family, Nimenrix, FSME/IMMUN-TicoVac, and Trumenba brands; and COVID-19 prevention and treatment, and potential future mRNA and antiviral products under the Comirnaty and Paxlovid brands.